gcorral/HiveQueen/README.md

 # HiveQueen
-Web interface tool written in PHP for Linux client administration based on ansible
+Web interface tool written in Django for Linux client administration based on ansible